Jacquetta Hawkes: Festival of Britain

 In 1949 Hawkes left the civil service, in order to work full-time as a writer.
 She was interested in communicating archaeology and art in new ways to new audiences, including through writing creatively and through film.
 In 1950 the British Film Institute made her a governor.
 Writing with empathy, in what became termed the 'archaeological imagination', was central to her practice.

 One of her first creative projects was as archaeological advisor to the Festival of Britain in 1951, where she produced the 'People of Britain' pavilion.
 The pavilion's architect was H. T. Cadbury Brown and it was designed by James Gardner.
 The vision of the pavilion created by Hawkes showed archaeological sites as if they were being discovered for the first time, proceeding chronologically from a prehistoric burial, to a Bronze Age gold necklace, to a Roman mosaic floor.
 After the Roman section, visitors met a recreation of the Sutton Hoo ship burial.

 A Land (1951)

-Published one month after the opening of the Festival of Britain, and perhaps Hawkes' most widely recognised work, A Land (1951) characterised the archaeology of Britain, and thus the story of Britishness, as one of repeated waves of migration.
+Published one month after the opening of the Festival of Britain, and perhaps Hawkes's most widely recognised work, A Land (1951) characterised the archaeology of Britain, and thus the story of Britishness, as one of repeated waves of migration.
 The book was illustrated by Henry Moore.
 Reviewed on its publication in The Journal of Geology as "literary expression ... rather than scientific description", even Hawkes was aware that it was a difficult book to classify.
 Nevertheless, a review by Harold Nicolson helped to boost its popularity where he described "the weird beauty in this prophetic book ... it is written with a passion of love and hate".
-Described by geographer Hayden Lorimer, in 2012, as "an unconventional geological history", it was a bestseller in the UK and was described in the same year, by Robert Macfarlane, as "one of the defining British non-fiction books of the postwar decade".
+Described by geographer Hayden Lorimer, in 2012, as "an unconventional geological history", it was a bestseller in the UK and was described in the same year, by Robert Macfarlane, as "one of the defining British non-fiction books of the postwar decade."

 In 1952 Hawkes was awarded an OBE.